Texas Rental Laws - An Overview of Landlord-Tenant Rights in Austin

 Early Lease Termination

-According to Texas Law, the following are legally justifiable reasons for breaking a rental agreement early:
+The following are legally justifiable reasons for breaking a rental agreement early:

-• Domestic violence, assault, and/ or stalking
+• Domestic violence, assault, and/ or stalking.

-• Uninhabitable unit
+• Uninhabitable unit.

-• Active military duty
+• Active military duty.

-• Early termination clause
+• Early termination clause.

-• Moving to get closer to the new place of work
+• Moving to get closer to the new place of work.

-• Moving out to downsize or upsize
+• Moving out to downsize or upsize.

-• Divorce or separation
+• Divorce or separation.

 Texas state law on security deposits